semrush/intergalactic/website/docs/components/breadcrumbs/breadcrumbs.md

 ## Long links truncation

-If there isn’t enough place for the breadcrumbs (screen is too small or the text is too long), the last item is collapsed into `ellipsis`.
+If there isn’t enough place for the breadcrumbs (screen is too small or the text is too long), items are collapsed into `ellipsis`.

 ![](static/ellipsis.png)